Very Special Relativity in Accelerated Frames: Non-relativistic Effects in Gravitational Spectroscopy of Ultracold Neutrons: Introduction

-in agreement with the spectrum anticipated by the KG-like dispersion relation derived from \eqref{secordtd}.
-Note that, even though the Hamiltonian may not seem to satisfy the usual hermiticity criteria, the spectrum is still strictly real, suggesting that the Hamiltonian formulation in VSR is well-posed.
-Indeed, there exists an extensive literature on the possibility of meaningfully working with non-Hermitian Hamiltonians in both Quantum Mechanics (QM) and QFT \cite{Bender:2007nj,Bender:2023cem,Bender:2020gbh}.
-Moreover, the lack of unitarity, another feature usually ensured by hermiticity, is actually necessary in quantum mechanics to describe the behavior of certain open systems, such as decays.
-This also points to the possibility that, in general, VSR corrections may effectively emerge in the presence of complex interactions with backgrounds and the environment \cite{Ilderton:2016rqk}.
+in agreement with the spectrum anticipated by the KG-like dispersion relation in \eqref{secordtd}.
+Note that, even though $\mathcal H_{VSR}$ may not seem to satisfy the traditional hermiticity criteria, its spectrum \eqref{vsrspectrumreal} is still strictly real, suggesting that the VSR Hamiltonian formulation is well-posed and unitarity can be preserved.
+Indeed, there exists an extensive literature on the possibility of meaningfully working with non-Hermitian Hamiltonians in both Quantum Mechanics (QM) and QFT \cite{Bender:2007nj,alexandre2015foldy,Bender:2023cem,Bender:2020gbh}.
+In this context, the seeming lack of unitarity usually manifests when trying to naively interpret the behavior of certain open quantum systems with the toolkit of Hermitian QM (see, for example, the Lee model \cite{PhysRevD.71.025014,Giacosa:2020tha,Bender:2007nj}).
+This also points to the possibility that VSR corrections effectively characterize specific classes of open systems, describing the presence of complex interactions with some background entities or the environment \cite{Ilderton:2016rqk}.